jkyberneees/restana-serverless-02-sls/README.md

 # restana-serverless-02-sls
-Restana based serverless application using new HTTP API from AWS API Gateway
+Restana based serverless application using the new HTTP API from AWS API Gateway and the awesome Serverless Framework.